Lump Sum Allowance and Lump Sum and Death Benefit Allowance

 Scheme specific tax-free cash and the LSA and LSDBA

-Scheme specific tax-free cash is available where an individual had an entitlement to a tax-free cash lump sum greater than 25% of their occupational pension scheme at 5 April 2006.
-The entitlement available on 5 April 2006 is protected and revalued until the benefits are taken.
+Scheme specific tax-free cash is available where an individual had an entitlement to a tax-free cash lump sum greater than 25% of their occupational pension scheme on 5 April 2006.
+Where a client had entitlement to take all of their pension on 5 April 2006, they retain the ability to take a stand-alone lump sum.